 Malaria in Africa

-West Nile Virus in Pennsylvania
+West Nile Virus (WNV)

 Tracking Turtles in Colombia

-Currently working with CIMAD analyzing spatial movement of turtles and improving conservation in Colombia.
+Working with CIMAD analyzing spatial movement of turtles and improving conservation in Colombia.